‘Gizza job. I can do that. All you gotta do is walk in a straight line! I can walk straight!”

 There is an argument that white collar workers such as journalists should be better-equipped than their 1980s working-class counterparts to change careers when redundancy throws them out of a job.

-Now admittedly, PR is probably not the kind of ‘new experiment’that Clay Shirky suspects will ‘might give us the journalism we need’during the next couple of decades.
+Admittedly, PR is probably not the kind of ‘new experiment’that Clay Shirky suspects will ‘might give us the journalism we need’during the next couple of decades.

 But PR is growing.
 With the obvious exception of the City, recession hasn’t touched it.
 Not seriously.